Extremality in semidistributive lattices

 \begin{proof} By \cite[Theorem 1.2]{reading2021fundamental}, a multigraph $G$ admits a two-acyclic factorization system if and only if $G$ can be oriented such that the resulting directed multigraph $(G,\rightarrow)$ gives a semidistributive lattice by taking the associated lattice of maximal orthogonal pairs.
 By \cite[Theorem 5.13]{reading2021fundamental}, this is equivalent to $\overline{G}$ being a canonical join graph.
 This concludes. \end{proof}

-In \cref{fig:counterexampleinducedCJC}, we give an example of the Galois graph $G(L)$ of a semidistributive extremal lattice.
-Indeed, conditions $(i)$ and $(ii)$ of \cref{def:twoacyclic} are satisfied since there are no cycles, and for condition $(iii)$ we have only one regular arrow $v_2\rightarrow v_1$ in $G(L)_A$; thus, this condition is satisfied since $v_2 \onto t \into v_1$.
+In Figure \ref{fig:counterexampleinducedCJC}, we give an example of the Galois graph $G(L)$ of a semidistributive extremal lattice.
+Indeed, conditions $(i)$ and $(ii)$ of Definition \ref{def:twoacyclic} are satisfied since there are no cycles, and for condition $(iii)$ we have only one regular arrow $v_2\rightarrow v_1$ in $G(L)_A$; thus, this condition is satisfied since $v_2 \onto t \into v_1$.
 Let $H:=\overline{G(L)}$.
-By \cref{prop:cjgmultigraph}, $H$ is a canonical join graph.
+By Proposition \ref{prop:cjgmultigraph}, $H$ is a canonical join graph.